Glass flat panel TV stands are one of a number of different choices you have when choosing somewhere to store your home cinema system.

-If you need a compact design for the corner, or a monster unit for housing all manner of AV gear, you will be able find a stand with glass shelves that fits the bill.
+If you need a compact design for the corner or a monster unit for housing all manner of AV gear, you will be able to find a stand with glass shelves that fits the bill.

 With modern designs and colored glass, it is sometimes not even obvious if glass is used at all.

 Most glass TV stands combine clear or black glass shelves with either black, silver or chrome supports.
 Some models have wooden supports.